datetime.strptime()#

 relationalai.std.dates

-#datetime.strptime(date_string: str | Producer, format: str | Producer) -> Expression
+#datetime.strptime(date_string: str|Producer, format: str|Producer) -> Expression

-Constructs a datetime value from date_string, parsed according to format.
-Format codes are different from Python’s datetime.strptime() function.
-See Format Codes for details.
+Constructs a UTC datetime value from date_string, parsed according to format.
+If date_string and format are Producer objects, then datetime.strptime() also acts as a filter and removes non-string values from the producers.
+Strings that do not match the format are also filtered out.
 Must be called in a rule or query context.

 Parameters#